deepsealabs/fit-parser-swift/README.md

 ### Swift Package Manager

-To integrate DiveDataParser into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate fit-parser-swift into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift
 dependencies: [